-The most effective way to use content marketing is starting a blog.
+The most effective way to use content marketing is by starting a blog.
 However, you can’t throw out a few blog posts and expect results.
 You need to do much more than that, which is where many fail.
 There are plenty of reasons why people start blogs but for many, it’s about exposure and audience building.
 And you simply can’t do those well without consistency.

 The Importance of Blogging Regularly